V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 Core assm](../img/lr4/ch1.jpg){: loading=lazy width="600"}

- * Insert the bearings
+ * Insert the bearings, one at a time with its bolt
  * Snug up all but the two bolts that cross the seam at the top.
- * The top seam controls the core to rail tension.
+ * The top seam controls the core to rail tension, this stays loose for now.

 ![!LR4 Core assm](../img/lr4/ch2.jpg){: loading=lazy width="600"}

- * The bottom bolts have to have the heads up like shown
+ * The 4 bottom bolts have to have the heads up like shown
- * The Top bolts can face whichever way you prefer, heads showing is favorable if you are using a vac hose.
+ * The top bolts can face whichever way you prefer, heads showing is favorable if you are using a vac hose.

 ![!LR4 Core assm](../img/lr4/ch3.jpg){: loading=lazy width="600"}